Why Visit Trento: 15 Best Things To Do In Trento Italy

 Trento Italy, Palazzo Pretorio

-Beside the Cathedral of Saint Vigilio are the Palazzo Pretorio and Torre Civica.
-They were once the home of the city’s bishop princes and administrative tribunals.
-Today, it houses the Tridentine Diocesan Museum, which exhibits the artistic heritage of the Trento Diocese.
+Beside the Cathedral of Saint Vigilio, you’ll find the Palazzo Pretorio and Torre Civica, which were once the home of the city’s bishop princes and administrative tribunals.
+Today, it houses the Tridentine Diocesan Museum, where you can explore the artistic heritage of the Trento Diocese.

-The collections inside the Tridentine Diocesan Museum include items starting from liturgical vestments to remarkable tapestries.
-I find the cathedral’s illuminated manuscripts displayed in the museum most interesting.
-The early 16th-century tapestries of the Passion of Christ by Pieter Van Edinghen are worth a find too!
+The early 16th-century tapestries of the Passion of Christ by Pieter Van Edinghen are also worth a look!

-Tridentine Diocesan Museum is open from Wednesday to Sunday and Monday, from 10:00 am until 6:00 pm.
-There’s a 1-hour lunch break at 1:00 pm.
-It is closed every January 1 and 6, June 26, November 1, December 25, and Easter Sunday.
+Keep in mind that the museum is open from Wednesday to Sunday, as well as Monday, from 10:00 am to 6:00 pm, with a one-hour lunch break at 1:00 pm.
+The museum is closed on January 1 and 6, June 26, November 1, December 25, and Easter Sunday.

 Casa Cazuffi and Casa Rella